I2VControl: Disentangled and Unified Video Motion Synthesis Control: Method

 $\bullet$ On the \textbf{drag-units}, we set:

 We set $\mathcal{R}^{(p)}_{\lambda}$ as the rigid transformation that best ``fits'' the trajectory, which can be obtained by solving a least-squares problem.
 In other words, $\mathcal{R}^{(p)}_{\lambda}$ serves as a satisfactory ``proxy'' for the motion in this part.
 Considering its rigid nature, which can be described using just 6 degrees of freedom, it is also user-friendly.
-The motion strength $m_{\lambda}$ is computed with the same formulation as the brush-units.
-However, for the drag-units, $m_{\lambda}$ indicates the motion deviation from the rigid fitting result instead of the identity transformation.
+The motion strength $m_{\lambda}^{(p)}$ is computed with the same formulation as the brush-units.
+However, for the drag-units, $m_{\lambda}^{(p)}$ indicates the motion deviation from the rigid fitting result instead of the identity transformation.
 During inference, users can control the motion of an object by drawing its mask, designating the region as a drag-unit, and providing both the rigid transformation and the additional motion strength value.

-In addition to the unit-wise definitions, another important control aspect is the camera control, denoted as $\mathcal{E}_{\lambda}$.
+In addition to the unit-wise definitions, another important control is the camera control, denoted as $\mathcal{E}_{\lambda}$.
 This control is shared by all units and is also represented as a 6-DOF signal, ensuring user-friendliness.
-Inspired by \camerapapername, we do not directly employ $\mathcal{E}_{\lambda}$ and $\mathcal{R}^{(p)}_{\lambda}$ as the control signal.
-Instead, we use them to compute the \textbf{point trajectory} in the camera coordinate system:
+Finally, we can compute the \textbf{point trajectory} in the camera coordinate system:

 where $\Pi(\cdot)$ means the projection operation.
 Further, we organize the \textbf{motion strength map} as: